MoonPoet/xaprb-src/content/blog/2008/how-to-select-the-nth-greatestleastfirstlast-row-in-sql.md

 +--------+----------+-------+
 ```

 The result is the 2 cheapest fruits from each type.
-(Notice that all we really did was eliminate one row -- the most expensive apple.)
-Now let's get the second cheapest -- and what is that?
+(Notice that all we really did was eliminate one row---the most expensive apple.)
+Now let's get the second cheapest---and what is that?
 It's simply the most expensive of the fruits we found in that query.
 And that's just a MAX().

 ```
 select type, max(price) as second_cheapest